JeremiahTee/Flappy-Bird/README.md

-#Starman
+# Starman
-A Flappy Bird style game with a working UI.
+A Flappy Bird style game with a working UI developed in Unity and C#.
 Menu includes start button and mute button.

-##Audio
+## Audio
 * [8-bit Starman](https://www.youtube.com/watch?v=r-3kbvMSeLw) - Audio used for the UI
 * [Starman - David Bowie](https://www.youtube.com/watch?v=tRcPA7Fzebw) - Audio used for game scene